Friedrich Wilhelm Zopf

-Friedrich (or Friederich) Wilhelm Zopf (12 December 1846 – 24 June 1909) was a well-known German botanist and mycologist.
-He dedicated to his whole life with fungal biology, particularly in classification of fungi and dye production in fungi and lichens.
-Besides, his textbook on fungi called “Die pilze in morphologischer, physiologischer, biologischer und systematischer beziehung (Translation: The mushrooms in morphological, physiological, biological and systematic relationship)” in 1890 was also an outstanding work on the subject for many decades.
-The unicellular achlorophic microalgae Prototheca zopfii is named after him because of his profound suggestions and contributions to Krüger's pioneering work in Prototheca.
-Thus, his numerous contributions gave him a special status in mycological history.
+Friedrich (or Friederich) Wilhelm Zopf (12 December 1846 – 24 June 1909) was a German botanist and mycologist.
+He dedicated his career to fungal biology, particularly to classification of fungi and dye production of fungi and lichens.
+His 1890 textbook on fungi called “Die Pilze in morphologischer, physiologischer, biologischer und systematischer Beziehung (Translation: The mushrooms in morphological, physiological, biological and systematic relationship)” was an influential work in the field of mycology for many decades.
+The unicellular achlorophic microalgae Prototheca zopfii is named after him because of his contributions to Krüger's pioneering work in Prototheca.

 Early life

 Wilhelm Zopf was born in Roßleben in Thuringia in 1846.
 Before going into biological science area, he has been an elementary school teacher in Thondorf at Mansfeld when he was 21-year-old.